 Sit down and itemise all the money you have coming in and going out.
 How much can you afford to save every month?
 You can then see how long it will take for you to achieve your savings goal.
 If the time period is too long, then you should consider if you can increase your earnings or make some compromises and reduce your spending.
 We suggest eight ways you can boost your savings with cost-saving and money-making ideas below.

 The Lifetime ISA allows you to save with a 25% Government bonus up to the age of 50, which can be used either for buying your first home or retirement.
 You have to be under 40 to apply.

-Note that at the time of writing (November 2019) there is still only a handful of cash Lifetime ISAs available.
+There is still only a handful of cash Lifetime ISAs available.
 If you instead opt for a Lifetime ISA of the stocks and shares variety, remember that you’ll be risking your investment on the stock market.
 While this could result in great profit, you could also end up with less than you put in.

 The Help to Buy ISA has now closed to new applications.
 This scheme continues to run for existing account holders until November 2029 (but you must claim the bonus by 1 December 2030).
 This scheme was specifically for first-time buyers and came with a maximum bonus from the Government of £3,000.

 You should only invest in a Lifetime ISA if you are sure you will only want these savings for the purpose of your first house deposit or for your retirement (only in the case of LISA).
 If you need your funds for any other purpose, then you will receive a penalty.

 Saving a deposit for your first house or flat can seem a daunting task, particularly while house prices continue to rise.
 The Government's Help to Buy scheme has eased the strain on first-time buyers by increasing the amount of 95% loan-to-value (LTV) mortgages available but even saving that 5% can require a lot of careful planning and self-control.
 Here are some pointers to help you along the way.